 The Sherman School fields competitive athletic teams for its sixth, seventh and eighth grade students.
-Teams in soccer, basketball, track and field, baseball, and softball, compete against schools in neighboring towns.
 The Sherman Spirit Team is open to students in grades six - eight and provides cheerleading experience.
 An Athletic Handbook is provided for any student participating in competitive sports.